matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 It is possible that an `m.in_reply_to` event targets an event that is outside the related thread.
 Clients should always do their utmost to display the quote-reply and when clicked, the event should be displayed and highlighted in its original context.

+A quote reply without `rel_type: m.thread` targetting a thread relation must be rendered in the main timeline.
+This will allow users to advertise threaded messages in the room.

 ### Backwards compatibility